DCS-training/LicensesAndCopyrights/README.md

 This two sessions workshop (15-22/03/2021) focused on how to correctly use copyrighted material and find out about best practices on copyright for your own work.

-Each workshop runs on a Monday from 14:00 - 15:00 and will take place on Microsoft Teams.

 **Session 1: Using copyrighted material - what you need to know**